Using LinkedIn for your career

 If you get the chance get a high-definition, professional photo taken.
 This will help you stand out.

-Give examples of relevant qualifications and experience.
-Talk about your interests and objectives and speak in first person.
+Give examples of relevant qualifications and experience, talk about your interests and objectives and speak in the first person.
+You could cover content such as your ambitions and career aspirations, and highlight what you consider to be your best achievements.

 This is your initial pitch to a potential employer.
 Aim for something like: